rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="rendertomidifile-filename" %}
 ### RenderToPAE

-Render a document to Plaine and Easie.
+Render a document to Plaine & Easie code.

 Only the top staff / layer is exported.